anhquanpham/Mood-based-music-recommendation/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt` in the project directory.
 3. Run the `data_collection.py` script to collect data for training the model.
+You can train additional moods yourself.
+You can check on how to do it in the demonstration video.
 4. Run the `data_training.py` script to train the model on the collected data.
 5. Run the `main.py` script to start the Streamlit-based user interface.